Whiplash results from a forceful back-and-forth motion along the spine.

 How Long Do I Have to File a Whiplash Injury Lawsuit in Florida?

 Injured parties have up to four (4) years from the date of injury to file a lawsuit under Florida’s statute of limitations.
-In cases involving wrongful death, a lawsuit must be filed within two (2) years of the fatality.
+That is the deadline that applies if you sustained your injury on or before 3/23/2023.
+But due to a recent change in the law, you’ll only have two years if you sustained your injury after that date.
+In cases involving wrongful death, a lawsuit must also be filed within two (2) years of the fatality.

 Contact Our Boca Raton Personal Injury Lawyers Today

-If you have suffered a whiplash injury in Boca Raton, FL, because of someone else’s negligence, Gregg Hollander and the Boca Raton personal injury lawyers at the Hollander Law Firm, P.A., can fight to get you the compensation you deserve for your medical bills, lost income, and other damages.
+If you have suffered a whiplash injury in Boca Raton, FL, because of someone else’s negligence, Gregg Hollander and the Boca Raton personal injury lawyers at the Hollander Law Firm Accident Injury Lawyers., can fight to get you the compensation you deserve for your medical bills, lost income, and other damages.

-The Hollander Law Firm, P.A., serves Deerfield Beach, Pompano Beach, Fort Lauderdale, and all the areas surrounding Boca Raton, FL.
+The Hollander Law Firm Accident Injury Lawyers serves Deerfield Beach, Pompano Beach, Fort Lauderdale, and all the areas surrounding Boca Raton, FL.
 Since 1996, we have been providing quality legal representation to injury victims across South Florida.
-Contact our law firm today or call (561) 347-7770 to set up a free consultation regarding your personal injury case.